 - Talk with your child about what their new sibling will be like.
 Use books that show pictures of babies and discuss what babies can and cannot do.

 - Develop a method of long-distance contact with your older child before going to the hospital.
-Some ideas are: call your child by phone so he/she will get used to the sound of your voice on the phone; write notes to your child to ask him or her to do small jobs; make a recording of you reading a story to your child.
+Some ideas are: call your child by phone so they will get used to the sound of your voice on the phone; write notes to your child to ask them to do small jobs; make a recording of you reading a story to your child.

 Involve your child in preparations for the new baby.
-If your child wants to, let him or her:
+If your child wants to, let them:

 - Help you pack your suitcase for the hospital